armstrap/armstrap.github.io/eagle.md

     - Breadboard friendly for quick prototyping
     - Flexible development options (develop with one version and deploy with another)
     - Schematics and board layout file are open source (via MIT License) allowing you to build and remix the board, either personally or commercially.
+    - No licensing fees to loose, no serial keys to manage, and no code-size limitations
 documents:
     - title: Hardware Overview
       url: http://docs.armstrap.org/en/latest/hardware-overview.html#armstrap-eagle